NoakLiu/Teacache-xDiT/README.md

 Please run the appropriate script (`run_[your_model].sh`) to get started.

+### Note: All following experiments are conducted on the A800

 ### Performance on CogVideoX
 | Model | Method | 1x | 2x | 4x | 8x |
 |-------|--------|-----|-----|-----|-----|